Keeping A Clear Out The Clutter Promise

 Learn ideas for those hard-to-organize and unusually shaped necessities.

 Spices sometimes work in a cabinet.
-Sometimes they don’t.
+Sometimes they do not.
 Figure out if they are working in your home by checking to see if you can get to them easily.
-In this case, the stair-step organizers simply didn’t work.
+In this case, the stair-step organizers simply did not work.
 Reaching for one thing in the back meant knocking over three things in the front.
 It was like trying to play dominos!
 Moving them all to a large drawer really made a big difference.

 Some spicy ideas